 Providers initiate the transaction on the request and customers respond

 When providers find the right request, they can initiate a transaction with the customer.
-The crux of a reverse marketplace transaction without coding is the free message.
-Providers initiate the transaction by sending a message through the customers request listing.
-Customers are notified of this message via email and can view it in their Inbox.
-They can reply to the message from the order page.
+Providers initiate the transaction by submitting an offer through the customer's listing.
+Customers are notified of this offer via email and can view it in their Inbox.
+They can react to the offer by accepting, rejecting or submitting a counter offer.
+The message function allows both sides to send any text, including hyperlinks, back and forth to clarify any details and negotiate the price.

 Though simple, the fact that the message text is free and open enables different kinds of uses.
 Beside a simple inquiry, providers can type in or copy and paste however much detail they want to their proposal.
 Important info like proposed price, timeline, or additional questions can all be typed in and presented how the provider wants.
 Since they cannot attach digital files directly to the message, they can copy and paste links to digital documents stored on the cloud to bring in additional information through PDFs or images.